martinkunc/ana/eng/readme.md

     /EnablePreviewFeatures
 ```

 The start takes some time and the explorer in browser should then open.
-Unfortunatelly once we set another generated key, the explorer still reports the build in key and cannot connect to itself.
+Unfortunately once we set another generated key, the explorer still reports the build in key and cannot connect to itself.

 We can use VSCode with CosmosDb extension which uses connection string to connect.
 VSCode has to be set to relax self signed certificate policy to trust them.
 Is VsCode settings under User there is `http.proxyStrictSSL` which should be unchecked and the studio would need to be restarted to take effect.